Two recent fatal accidents have motorcyclist calling for driver awareness

 Whether you drive on two wheels, four, or more, we could all pay a little bit more attention out on the road.

 “Just to act like everybody out on the road is your family.
 You just have to be mindful; pay attention to the road.
 The eating, talking to people in the car, cellphones, it’s all really distracting.
-Just stay focused on where you want to go because you got it there alive," says Lee.
+Just stay focused on where you want to go, cause you want to get there alive," says Lee.